Chemical Hygiene Plan

 The manufacturer's label should be kept intact.
 When a chemical is transferred to another container for storage, the new containers should be labeled with the name of the product, the chemical constituents and hazard warnings.

 Safety data sheets received with chemical shipments must be maintained and readily accessible to laboratory workers.
 SDSs for stockroom chemicals withdrawn from the Molecular Biology Department or Chemistry Department stockrooms are available from the stockroom attendants.
-Laboratory personnel who receive an SDS should keep the original SDS in the laboratory.

 The EHS website provides general principles for working safely with hazardous chemicals.
 Principal investigators, laboratory managers and laboratory workers are encouraged to develop and implement more detailed guidelines for specific operations and chemicals in their laboratories.